artsy/artsy-eigen-web-association/README.md

 When making changes, you should do so in the `apple-app-site-association.json` file and then run `yarn build` to encode new paths for Sailthru or remove old ones.

+## Caching

+Apple caches the apple-site-association file on app install.
+This means any updates to the `apple-site-association` file will only affect users who have recently installed the app, updated the app, or turned Universal Linking [off (and on again)](https://stackoverflow.com/questions/32729489/how-can-i-reset-ios-9-universal-linking-settings).
+More details about how Apple caches this file can be found on this [Stack Overflow answer](https://stackoverflow.com/a/41305871).